-Bol.com is the leading online retail organisation in the Netherlands, delivering value to its customers by developing web and mobile applications that embrace technological and business innovations.
+Bol.com is the leading online retailer in the Netherlands, delivering value to its customers by developing web and mobile applications that embrace technological and business innovations.

 With tens of thousands of selling partners operating on its e-commerce platform, however, bol.com has been faced with a laborious and time consuming task: To manually provide customers with the right contact channels to answer their inquiries.
-During a call or chat, the customer service experts need to advise customers and use internal tools and services to redirect them to the appropriate 3rd party and inform them about their contact options.
-The challenge: to automate this process as well as possible.
+During a call or chat, the customer service advisor needs to help customers and use internal tools and services to redirect them to the appropriate 3rd party and inform them about their contact options.

 The team developed a web service application to automate a customer’s interactions for a wide range of customer service-related questions.
-In a chatbot-like manner, and based on a variety of user input, the customer gets told about the best contact channels for their question.
-They find out whether bol.com or one of their 21,000 selling partners can best be addressed to answer their question without having to interact with bol.com’s customer service experts from the start.
+In a chatbot-like manner, and based on a variety of user inputs, a customer is provided the best contact channels to answer their question.
+This way, customers will know whether bol.com or any of its selling partners can best be addressed to answer their question without having to interact with bol.com’s customer service experts from the start.